-If staff have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, they must speak to the Principal as soon as possible.
-If the concerns/allegations are about the Principal, they must speak to the Chair of Governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Principal as soon as possible.
+If the concerns/allegations are about the Principal, speak to the chair of governors.